Market Analysis Tool

 Tip!

-Think carefully about which spatial level is the most suitable for your analysis, especially if you need to buy external market data.
+Think carefully about which spatial level is the most suitable for your analysis, especially if you need to buy external regional data.
 A common mistake that many make when starting market analysis is to use whatever data they can get.
 However, the granularity has to correspond to the question.
 Data that is too small can dilute the meaningfulness of the results.
 If you are not sure, we will be happy to consult you!

 More on spatial levels: Germany, Austria